Diallo75012/git_sre_agents/notes.md

 now will have to build the logic of next nodes and edge cases to a flow in the app until work is done.
 We have the core architecture just need now to plug it in our different nodes and steps. bravo!
 Brava!
 Omedetou!

+Have done new diagram to explain how I am going to work with sre agents.
+I will have divided tasks with api call and tool and structured output and then this will be passed to the next internal step of the sre job. read > write > commit > report have done some code refactoring and prompts changes and have done the full constants simplified (even if can be more simplified, I stick to plan). also the read part of the sre1 agent node is done. will need to do other steps. still checking how i am going to test has this might drift the infrastructure if agent mess up so will have some talk with ChatGPT about strategy. thinking now of providing a file that is not infractucture sensitive or just creating a back up and letting agent fix errors from its own... maybe...